m5c/SpirolateralCurves/README.md

 The main control flow consists of two phases:

-1. **Generate** a spirolateral curve: A `VerticeGenerator` creates a `Turtle` instance to produce a series of `Vertice` objects.
+1. **Generate** a spirolateral curve: A `CurveGenerator` uses a `Turtle` instance to produce `Curve` object (composed of a series of `Vertice` objects).
    * The `Turtle` object embodies the a displacement strategy based on two parameters.
-The image ultimately generated is subject to the provided parameters (see previous section, ["*Graphics*"](#Graphics)).
+The image ultimately generated is subject to the provided parameters (see previous section, ["*Graphics*"](#spirolateral-curves)).
    * Every `Turtle` displacement holds a starting position (where the `Turtle` was before moving) and an iteration ending position (where the `Turtle` is located after moving).
 The position pair defines a `Vertice`, which will be eventually visualized.
-2. **Process** a spirolateral curve: A `VerticeSeriesProcessor` afterwards consumes a series of `Vertices`, to directly or indirectly visualize the total path taken by the `Turtle`.
+2. **Process** a spirolateral curve: A `CurveProcessor` afterwards consumes the `Curve` object, to directly or indirectly visualize the total path taken by the `Turtle`.
-   * The `SvgStringGenerator` produces a static file, which is stored on disk an can be inspected with an svg renderer, e.g. a browser.
+   * The `SvgStringBuilder` produces a static file, which is stored on disk an can be inspected with an svg renderer, e.g. a browser.
    * The `SvgObjectBuilder` does not operate on String level, but constructs or modifies an SVG object, for dynamic visualization, i.e. instant re-rendering on `Turtle` parameter changes.

 ## Challenges and solutions